geoalgo/slurmpilot/README.md

 * medium: download in batch
 * low: support numerating suffix "-1", "-2" instead of random names
 * low: doc for handling python dependencies
-* low: remove logging info ssh
 * low: allow to share common folders to avoid sending code lots of times, probably do a doc example
 * TBD: chain of jobs

 **DONE**
+* high: support password and passphrase for ssh
+* low: remove logging info ssh
 * medium: suppress connection print output of fabrik (happens at connection, not when running commands)
 * high: add description of CLI in readme.md
 * high: add unit test actions